 If we need to see you in person, we will ensure your safety through measures like:

 - Required masks for all colleagues and patients

 - In-car registration for zero waiting room time

 Memorial Behavioral Health Clinic provides same-day, walk-in services at many of our behavioral health clinics.
 Anyone interested in receiving services can walk in any time during office hours Monday through Friday.

 Meet with a caring, highly skilled mental health specialist who will help you explore the challenges you face and help you determine if mental health treatment and support services are appropriate for your care.
 Walk-in services will not include seeing a physician or receiving psychiatric services.

 Walk-in services are available at the Springfield, Jacksonville and Lincoln locations.
-Springfield offers additional walk-in services for The Living Room and Crisis Clinic.
+Springfield offers additional walk-in services for Crisis Clinic.

 Memorial Behavioral Health Clinic provides Crisis Residential and Supported Housing residential programs in Springfield.